ntl-y/ntl-y/README.md

 ---

 ### 📷 New project: [SnapNCook](http://snapcook.tech)
 🔍 **SnapNCook** is an AI-powered service that detects ingredients from photos and recommends recipes.
-Just snap and cook — it's that simple. *(Work in progress, stay tuned!)*

 ---

 ### 🎶 Also check out: [HiddenTunes](https://hiddentunes.tech)
 🔍 **HiddenTunes** is a music discovery service that lets you listen to tracks with less than 100 plays.
-Dive into the world of hidden musical gems!

 ---